-Image and text contributed by Jaydeep Sarkar, Mumbai
+Image and Narrative contributed by Jaydeep Sarkar, Mumbai

 The first child from his generation to work outside of India, my grandmother was particularly concerned about his single life and urged her elder children to find a match for my father.
 At that time, he was thirty, and only a thirty year old bachelor in the family could be a cause for such ‘epic concern’.

 Pictures of prospective brides would be sent to my father by mail, for his consideration.
 Unsure about committing to marriage, he would resist taking a decision on any of the pictures.

 Finally my eldest aunt (my father’s eldest brother’s wife) sent him a letter loaded with melodramatic words of emotional blackmail, urging him to get married, for his “own sake and that of the family”.
 With the letter, came another set of five pictures.